Mirkes/Sensor-paper-for-CNN-based-image-colouring/README.md

 2. slices each city-size image into an input images, required for CNN, of certain size (parameter k);
 3. runs the CNN, using built-in trainNetwork function, over training and testing sets;
 4. calculates the CNN performance via two indicators - Weighted Mean Squared Error (wmse) and Pearson's correlation (correl) - for each pair of cities, used as the training and the testing datasets.
-### tif - files
+### tif_data
-This repository contains 48 tif-files in the tif-data subfolder.
+This repository contains 48 tif-files in the tif_data subfolder.
 That is, for each of 8 considered cities, there are 6 city-size images:
 1. panchromatic light (file names start with 'alan');
 2. average of HBASE (file names start with 'avgHBASE');
 3. standard deviation of HBASE (file names start with 'sdHBASE');